Q1 Global Market Insights from the Holden & Partners Investment Team

 Performance

 There is no disguising the fact that the last couple of years have been testing, so it is pleasing to see that the positive performance that we saw in Q4 has continued into this year.
 All our portfolios were in positive territory over the first three months with many beating their respective benchmarks.
-The narrative that central banks will cut rates later this year is still a driving force in returns, especially in asset classes that are negatively impacted by higher rates.
+The narrative that central banks will cut interest rates later this year is still a driving force in returns, especially in asset classes that are negatively impacted by higher rates.
 Our internal view is that the market is over optimistic about the number of cuts there will be and the chance of none is increasing.
 As such the changes made at the beginning of the year put our portfolios in as neutral position as possible.
 Being more boring has become our mantra of late and being slow and judged in response to volatile markets an even more important part of what we already do.
 This isn’t to say that we won’t make changes when we think they are appropriate but not being rash and reacting too quickly has paid off in markets like these.
 The decision to do nothing is as much a decision to do something.

 1. https://app.koyfin.com/charts/gm/id-5rg2y9